 Namibia is in Southern Africa, bordering the South Atlantic Ocean, between Angola and South Africa.
 The climate is desert, hot and dry.
 Rainfall is sparse and erratic.
 The official language is English.
 Most businesspeople speak English, even though it is the first language of only a small proportion of the population.
 Business is often conducted in German and Afrikaans if English speakers are not present.
 Namibia's main ethnic groups – the Ovambo, Kavango, Caprivians and Kaokovelders – have their own languages.
 Attempts to speak a few words in a local language will be well received.
 The main religion is Christianity.
 Agriculture, herding, tourism and mining of precious stones and metals form the backbone of Namibia's economy.
 Approximately half the population live below the international poverty line, and the nation has suffered heavily from the effects of HIV/AIDS, with approximately 15% of the adult population infected with HIV.
 Business dress is generally relaxed, jackets are not essential.
 Short-sleeved shirts with a tie are acceptable.
 Business language is predominantly English.
 The security risk for expatriates in Namibia is low to medium.
 Risks include petty and opportunistic crime and road safety.
 The currency of Namibia is the Namibia Dollar (NAD).
 International cards can be used in some Namibian ATMs.
 The Namibian Dollar is fixed against the South African Rand, which is also legal tender.
 Medical facilities in Windhoek are good but are limited in the remote areas.
 Private hospitals in Namibia may require payment up front before providing treatment.
 Cholera occurs.
 There is a high prevalence of HIV.
-The population of Namibia is 2.6 Million (2018 est.), while the inflation rate (CPI) is 3.6% for Namibia as at April 2018.
-For a single Expat, the personal income tax rate in Namibia is progressive up to 37%.
+The population of Namibia is 2.6 Million (2018 est.), while the inflation rate (CPI) is 4.4% for Namibia as at August 2018.
+Xpatulator Hypothetical Tax for Namibia is based on the current personal income tax rates which are progressive up to 37%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Namibia, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Namibia as at 1 April 2018 is low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: High 3) Communication: Very Low 4) Education: Very Low 5) Furniture & Appliances: High 6) Groceries: Low 7) Healthcare: Low 8) Household Accommodation: Average 9) Miscellaneous: Low 10) Personal Care: High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Low 13) Transport: Low Namibia is for example -17.1% cheaper than USA for groceries, -12.6% cheaper for household costs than UK, and 55.6% more expensive for transport costs than India.
+The cost of living for expatriates / professional migrants in In Namibia, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Namibia as at 1 October 2018 is low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: High 3) Communication: Low 4) Education: Very Low 5) Furniture & Appliances: Very High 6) Groceries: Average 7) Healthcare: Very Low 8) Household Accommodation: Average 9) Miscellaneous: High 10) Personal Care: Low 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Namibia is for example -7% cheaper than USA for groceries, -15.8% cheaper for household costs than UK, and 42.9% more expensive for transport costs than India.
 The hardship premium for Namibia for an expat from Australia, is for example 20%, i.e. host location (Namibia) premium of 30% minus home (Australia) location premium of 10%.
 Namibia is ranked as a high degree of hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Namibia?
 Register subscribe to your home location and Namibia and run your personalised reports.